trunk-io/merge-action/README.md

 ## Under the hood

-Below is more information about how this action works for specific build systems for the interested.
+Below is more information about how this action works for specific build systems.

 ### Bazel